x86-512/threader3000-searchsploit/README.md

 **Will you please integrate multiple IP addresses and different scanning tools into Threader3000, making it an all-in-one automated scanner?**

 Not as of current.
 If you want a tool like that, I suggest [AutoEnum](https://github.com/Gr1mmie/autoenum).

-**Will this tool help me pass the OSCP?**

-This tool, when used correctly, helped me pass the OSCP exam.
-The OSCP is all about time management and enumeration.
-I give you a tool that is quick and conducts good single target scanning.
-It's up to you to use it.

 **Can I make pull requests with changes that I think are best for Threader3000?**